itelmex/esp32s3-for-usb-ticket-printer/README.md

 # esp32s3-for-usb-ticket-printer
 Esc Pos Usb printers with Esp32S3

-The code that finally worked for you doesn't rely on a "library" in the traditional Arduino sense (like something you download from a Library Manager).
+The code that finally worked doesn't rely on a "library" in the traditional Arduino sense (like something you download from a Library Manager).
 Instead, it uses the Native ESP-IDF USB Host Stack.

 Why this approach worked while others failed:Hardware Directness: